Masterkraft (producer)

 Leadership newspaper ranked him 8th on its 2014 list of the Top 10 Music Producers in Nigeria.
-In August 2015, Nigeria Entertainment Today ranked him 7th on its list of Nigeria's Top 7 Biggest Music Producers at the Moment.
+In August 2015, The NET ranked him 7th on its list of Nigeria's Top 7 Biggest Music Producers at the Moment.
 Thisday newspaper listed him as one of its Top 10 Music Producers in Nigeria.

 Background

 A native of Enugu State, Masterkraft was born in Ajegunle, Lagos State.
 He attended United Christian Secondary School in Apapa, and dreamt of being an accountant.